cd0130/bank-marketing-project/README.md

 # 🅐 Problem Statement

 The goal of this project is to build and evaluate multiple Machine Learning models to predict whether a bank customer will **subscribe to a term deposit**.
 The prediction is based on customer demographic and past marketing interaction features from the **UCI Bank Marketing Dataset**.

 A Streamlit web app is developed to allow users to:

 - Upload a **test dataset** (CSV)
 - Select a **pre‑trained ML model**
 - View **evaluation metrics**
 - Inspect **confusion matrix** and **classification report**
-- Download predictions when no target column is present

 Model training is done offline in a Jupyter notebook.
 The Streamlit application performs **inference only**.

 ---

-# 🅑 Dataset Description *(1 mark)*
+# 🅑 Dataset Description

 The dataset used is the **UCI Bank Marketing Dataset**, sourced from direct marketing phone campaigns conducted by a Portuguese bank.